 - Mondelēz International

 In addition, opportunities to work in small and medium-sized enterprises (SMEs) span the full range of industries, while there are also sales jobs in the education sector - for example, education publishing.

 What's it like working in sales?

-Graduates interested in sales careers can expect:
+Graduates can expect:

 - varied working environments as sales departments are target-driven, challenging and very busy, while field work or medical sales involve long hours away from home, and telesales involves regular office hours or split shifts

 - a basic starting salary of between £20,000-£30,000 for a sales executive, with the chance to earn more for meeting targets - especially because in some companies the level of commission that can be earned is uncapped so there's the potential for high overall earnings for talented sales employees

 - an emphasis on creating, building and maintaining profitable customer relationships, which requires a mix of soft skills including communication, diplomacy, confidence and the ability to deal with rejection